hodangkhoinguyen/ecs150-project1/REPORT.md

 There are 2 structures building the stack.
 One is `StackNode` that holds the current directory and the next node.
 And the main `Stack` holds the top node and the size of the stack.
+There are 3 methods for stack: `popd`, `pushd`, `dirs`.

 ## Testing

----

 Testing was mostly done using the `tester.sh` file that was given to us.
-Before the test file, Christian was mostly moving the branch into the CSIF and manually testing edge cases.
+Before the test file, we use some cases on the project prompt to verify our progress.

 ## Sources